maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

 # Useful tools to have for this bot

 All these tools are not free and are only add-ons.
 You can still use the bot without these tools.
 The complete list of tools is available on [Gumroad](https://maximedrn.gumroad.com/).
+If you are not able to pay by Paypal or credit card on Gumroad, contact me on Telegram.
+You will be able to make a payment by cryptocurrency.

 ## Collection Scraper